Australia at a Glance

 Working in Australia

-Expatriates in Australia tend to appreciate the down-to-earth approach to business, fairness and efficiency in the workplace, as well as the healthy work-life balance.
-All of these make time spent working abroad in Australia a pleasant experience for many expats.
+Expatriates working in Australia tend to appreciate the down-to-earth approach to business, fairness and efficiency in the workplace, as well as the healthy work-life balance.
+All of these make time spent working in Australia a pleasant experience for expats new and old.

 Regional differences in the way business is conducted are not uncommon.
 People working in Australia’s largest cities, Sydney and Melbourne, are often said to have a more conservative and formal approach to business than their colleagues in Perth, for example.
 In general, however, the workplace is probably less formal and hierarchical than what you are accustomed to.
-You may find that individual input and performance are often valued higher than seniority in Australia’s business world.
+You may find a higher value is more often placed on individual input and performance rather than seniority in Australia’s business world.

 Taxation and Benefits

 Before you start your job in Australia, you should apply for a tax file number (TFN).
 This can be done online via the Australian Taxation Office (ATO) website.
-Every citizen, permanent migrant, or temporary resident (including overseas students) who could take up employment in Australia needs this unique number for tax reasons and other administrative purposes.
+Every citizen, permanent migrant, or a short-term resident (including overseas students) who want to begin working in Australia needs this unique number for tax reasons and other administrative purposes.

-In general, temporary residents are not eligible for any benefits.
-Even those residing in Australia on a permanent visa usually need to live in the country for several years to claim government support.
-This waiting period does not affect permanent migrants’ entitlement to family tax benefits and Medicare support.
+In general, temporary residents are not entitled to any benefits.
+Even those residing in Australia on permanent visas usually need to live in the country for several years to claim government aid.
+This waiting period does not affect permanent migrants’ entitlement to family tax breaks and Medicare support.

-International employees who are in Australia on a temporary visa may be able to claim “living away from home allowance”.
-This so-called fringe benefit tax for foreign employees is provided by the ATO through your employer.
+International employees who are working in Australia on a temporary visa may be able to claim “living away from home allowance”.
+This so-called fringe benefit for foreign employees is provided by your employer under ATO regulations.

 Pensions and Superannuation

-While you are working in Australia, you will become entitled to some form of retirement pension.
-The state pension is called Age Pension, and you must meet the age and residency requirements to be eligible.
-Generally speaking, only permanent residents who have worked in Australia for at least ten years will receive an Age Pension once they reach retirement age.
+While you are living and working in Australia, you will become entitled to some form of retirement pension.
+The state pension is a means tested payment called the Age Pension, and you must meet the age and residency requirements to be eligible.
+Generally speaking, only permanent residents who have worked in Australia for at least ten years will receive eligibility for the Age Pension once they reach retirement age.

-People on a temporary visa should check whether their country of origin has a social security agreement with Australia.
+People on a short-term visa should check whether their country of origin has a social security agreement with Australia.
 Currently, 29 countries have entered into such a bilateral treaty with Australia.
 If this is the case, the above-mentioned minimum requirements may not apply.
-Furthermore, any state pension or benefits you are eligible for in your own country will include the time you spent working in Australia.
+Furthermore, any state pension or benefits you are eligible for in your own country will include the period you spent working in Australia.

-Needless to say, if you earn your salary from a local employer, you will need an Australian bank account.
-Opening a current account with an Australian bank is easy and best done within 30 days of arrival.
-Your passport plus valid visa and another form of ID, e.g. your driving license, should suffice by way of documentation.
-People who wait longer than one month before opening an account will meet stricter requirements.
+Needless to say, if you earn your salary from a local employer while working in Australia, you will need an Australian bank account.
+Opening a current account with an Australian bank is easy and best done within 30 days of arrival, or even before immigration.
+Your passport, confirmation of your arrival in Australia within the last six weeks, plus valid visa and another form of ID, e.g. your driving license, should suffice by way of documentation.
+People who wait longer than one month before opening an account will encounter stricter requirements.
 You will be asked to provide, among other things, proof of address and tax file number.